 The goal of this plugin is to make it really easy for WordPress users to implement the NotFound.org missing child page instead of their standard 404 page.

 Here are some additional useful resources that can help you deal with 404 errors on your WordPress site:

 - For resources that can help you check for “dead links” (i.e. links on your site that point nowhere), go here: Check For Dead Links

 - For the official WordPress documentation on creating an Error 404 page, go here: Creating An Error 404 Page

 Congratulations!
 Hopefully, now you have a better understanding of what 404 errors are, and some of the ways you can customize your WordPress 404 page to provide not only a better experience for your visitors but also help to minimize lost opportunities on your site.

-Disclaimer: We have no association with WordPress or any of the WordPress products reviewed on this site.
-We may derive financial benefits or affiliate commissions from the sale of products and/or services mentioned on this website.
-All product images remain the copyright of their respective owners, comply with all license terms and agreements of use to the best of our knowledge and are used solely for illustrative or training purposes.
+Disclaimer: We are not directly associated with WordPress, Automattic, or any WordPress products promoted on this website.
+We may derive financial benefits from the sale of third-party services and/or products advertised, endorsed or linked to our website.
+All product images remain the copyright of their respective owners and have been used only for illustrative or training purposes.